MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 ### User belongs to many groups

+When a user belongs to multiple groups, there can be authentication issues in Kerberos.
 If you use Kerberos over UDP, the entire security token must fit within a single packet.
 Users that belong to many groups have a larger security token than users who belong to fewer groups.
 If you use Kerberos over TCP, you can increase the [`MaxTokenSize`] setting.
 For more information, see [MaxTokenSize and Kerberos Token Bloat](/archive/blogs/shanecothran/maxtokensize-and-kerberos-token-bloat).

+### Expired tickets

+Refers to Kerberos tickets.
+Using expired Kerberos tickets can cause issues in authentication.
+For more information, see "Expired tickets".

-### Clock skew
+### Clock skew is too high

-Refers to a consistent authentication issue when clocks on more than one device on a network aren't synchronized.
+Refers to a scenario when clocks on more than one device on a network aren't synchronized.
 For Kerberos server to work, the clocks between machines can't be turned off for more than five minutes.

 ### Not a constrained target

-If constrained delegation is enabled for a particular service account, Kerberos will fail if the target server's SPN is not on the list of targets of constrained delegation.
+If constrained delegation is enabled for a particular service account, Kerberos will fail if the target server's SPN isn't on the list of targets of constrained delegation.

 ### Disjoint DNS namespace

 Refers to a consistent authentication issue that might arise when the DNS suffix doesn't match between the domain member and DNS.
 You might experience authentication issues if you use a disjoint namespace.
 If the organizational hierarchy in Active Directory (AD) and in DNS don't match, the wrong Service Provider Name (SPN) might be generated if you use the NETBIOS name in the database application connection string.
 The SPN won't be found and NTLM credentials are used instead of Kerberos credentials.
 Use the fully qualified domain name (FQDN) of the server or specify the SPN name in the connection string to mitigate problems.
 For information on FQDN, see [Computer Naming](/windows-server/identity/ad-ds/plan/computer-naming).

-### NTLM and constrained delegation
+### Choose constrained delegation instead of NTLM

 If the target is a file share, the delegation type of the mid-tier service account must be **Constrained-Any** and not **Constrained-Kerberos**.
 If the delegation type is set to **Constrained-Kerberos**, the mid-tier account can only allocate to specific services whereas the other option allows the service account to delegate to any service.
 For more information, see [Login failed for user NT AUTHORITY\ANONYMOUS LOGON](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error).